Gabriel Moreno Player Props: Diamondbacks vs. Phillies

 Gabriel Moreno At The Plate

-- Moreno is batting .301 with six doubles, a home run and six walks.
+- Moreno is batting .304 with six doubles, two home runs and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.